darrikonn/computer_networking/assignments/pa3/README.md

 > ./src/chat [hostname] [port]

 ## Implementation
-When a client has established a secure encrypted connection, a `Welcome` message is displayed.
+When a client has established a secure encrypted connection, a `Welcome to the chat server!` message is displayed.
 The secure connection is established with TCP and OpenSSL.<br/>

 After the connection, the client is asked for his/her username and password.
 The user gets three tries to enter the correct password, else s/he will need to enter the username again.<br/>